HAPPYS1NGH/JavaScript-Fundamentals/README.md

 Index ->Just like strings, arrays have zero-based indexes.
 This means that the first element in the array is at index 0, then 1, then 2

 IndexOf -> Just like strings, it returns the first occurance value index of th element.

+Splice -> Slice allows us to pass two parameters: a start index and an end index.The first argument is the starting index where we'd like to start the removal of elements .
+The second argument is the number of elements we'd like to remove beginning at the starting index.